tomdoel/pulmonarytoolkit/README.md

 Please update your Subversion checkout to obtain the latest bug fixes.

 The toolkit works primarily with medical Dicom images, but there is also limited support for mhd/mha files

-Please note the email address associated with this project is not monitored.

 ### License ###